LIFETIME DEAL — LIMITED TIME

 Step 3: Acknowledge the Impact of Your Actions

-Remember, almost one in five Americans have lost a relationship because they didn’t apologize.
-So, taking the time to acknowledge the consequences of your actions can make a big difference.
-It shows that you’re not just sorry for what you did, but you understand how it affected them.
+There’s also a bigger picture here: almost one in five Americans have lost a relationship because they didn’t apologize.
+So yeah—taking the time to name the impact can genuinely change the outcome.
+It tells them you’re sorry for what you did, not just sorry you got caught.

 Step 4: Offer a Solution and Make Amends